Doctor of Philosophy - Education

 How to apply

-There are two selection rounds each year for entry to the PhD, Doctor of Education (DEd) and Masters by research degrees (including the Master of Educational Psychology/PhD).
+There are two selection rounds each year for entry to the Doctor of Philosophy - Education.
 All applications must be submitted and complete by the closing dates below to be considered for each round:

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.

 Meeting the minimum entry requirements does not guarantee admission into the course, as entry to candidature is very competitive.
 Entry to the PhD is particularly competitive; and a grade average in excess of 80% (H1) or equivalent is usually required to be admitted into this degree.